-I’m working on rectifying that situation right now and I’m starting with one of my favorite methods for preparing zucchini – marinated in a seasoned balsamic vinegar/olive oil mixture and quickly grilled.
+This is one of my favorite methods for preparing zucchini – marinated in a seasoned balsamic vinegar and olive oil mixture and quickly grilled.
 It’s a super easy, delicious way to add more veggies to your diet.

 All four of my boys have grown up eating and liking lots of different veggies.
 I never forced anything on them, but found that certain methods of preparation made veggies more agreeable to their palates.
 Grilling and roasting were two of the best, kid-friendly methods that were sure to please my kids.
 It worked like gangbusters and I now have a bunch of big grown, veggie lovin’ men.